Request Request an Appointment Call Call Us Map View Map Book Book

 • The final step is to apply stitches so that the area can heal.

 A few days of recovery will be required.
 Minor swelling and bleeding are normal during this time.
-You should be able to eat normally again and return to your normal routine within a week.
+The good news is that there are several things you can do to heal smoothly, comfortably, and quickly, including: